khinsushein/Playwright_project_01/readme.md

-Project 2 – Automation Testing for Authentication Flow This project demonstrates automated testing of Alohi’s authentication flow using Playwright and the Page Object Model (POM).
+Project 1 – Automation Testing for Authentication/add items in shopping cart/check-out/logout Flow
+This project demonstrates automated testing of https://www.demoblaze.com/ authentication flow using Playwright and the Page Object Model (POM).
 It covers both successful login and failed login, and explains how the setup can be extended and scaled across products, browsers, and CI/CD.
 Running the tests
 •	Run all tests (default = all projects in config):
-•	npx playwright test
-•	Run success login only:
-•	npx playwright test -g "Login succeeds" --project=chromium-sign --headed
+•	npx playwright test --headed
-•	Run failure login only:
-•	npx playwright test -g "Login fails" --project=chromium-sign --headed
+•	Run ui only : npx playwright test --ui
-•	View the HTML report:
-•	npx playwright show-report
 ________________________________________
 Features demonstrated

-Positive & negative paths: login succeeds with valid credentials, fails with wrong password.
+Sign-up : create a new user
+Log in : user login
+Log out : user log out
+Login → add to cart → place order → receipt → logout
+Negative: login for non-existent user shows an error 'Negative: login with wrong password – shows an error'

 Page Object Model (pages/LoginPage.ts) centralizes selectors for maintainability.

-Multi-product support: playwright.config.ts defines different baseURLs (sign.plus, fax.plus) — same tests run against multiple apps.

-Artifacts: trace, video, and screenshots captured on failure.

-Scalability:

-Tagging (@smoke, @regression) for selective runs.

-Multi-browser support (Chromium + Firefox;+WebKit).

 CI/CD ready: environment-based secrets, artifacts, and selective test runs